Scotland’s North Coast 500 Route

 Thurso

 Famous for being the most northerly town in Scotland, Thurso has enough attractions to occupy a stay of a few days.
-Visit the circular well house of Meadow Well, constructed in 1818, go fossil hunting on Thurso beach or view the exhibits at the Caithness Horizons Museum.
-There's no shortage of eating establishments and touring sites are available at two nearby locations.
+Visit the circular well house of Meadow Well, go fossil hunting on Thurso beach, or view the exhibits at the Caithness Horizons Museum.
+There's no shortage of eating establishments and two touring sites are available nearby.

 john-o-groats-1160x400